Nexmo/nexmo-cli/README.md

 - `name` - the custom name of your application.
 - `answer_url` - the URL where your webhook delivers the Nexmo Call Control Object that governs this call.
-- `event_url` - the url the platform sends event information asynchronously to when the call_status changes
+- `event_url` - the URL the platform sends event information asynchronously to when the call_status changes
 - Optional flags:

   - `--keyfile <keyfile>` the file to save your private key to